How to look for records of... British Army soldiers in service after 1918

 • Some

-• Medal and honours records: Most soldiers were issued with campaign medals awarded for service during conflict, details of campaign medals are with the Medal Office.
-Some soldiers were also awarded medals for acts of gallantry and meritorious service (see below).
+• Medal and honours records: Most soldiers were issued with campaign medals awarded for service during conflict; some soldiers were also awarded medals for acts of gallantry and meritorious service.

 • Unit war diaries: You will need to know which unit, often a battalion, a soldier served with to effectively search these records; in most diaries only officers are mentioned by name.

 Whether other records survive or ever existed for a soldier depend upon a number of variable factors.
-If, for example, a soldier was wounded or received an army pension, records may survive recording these facts.
+If, for example, a soldier was wounded, or imprisoned as a POW or received an army pension, there may be records for these.

-Many of the records covered in this guide contain a lot of military abbreviations and acronyms and can be hard to decipher as a result.
-Many of these terms are not commonly understood but there are some resources available online and at our library in Kew that can help you to interpret them.
+Many of the records covered in this guide contain a lot of obscure military abbreviations and acronyms and can be hard to decipher as a result.
+There are, however, some resources available online and at our library in Kew that can help you to interpret them.

-This official list of MOD Acronyms and Abbreviations published on the GOV.UK site contains thousands of terms in current use and many have not changed since the Second World War.
+This official list of MOD Acronyms and Abbreviations published on the GOV.UK site contains thousands of terms in current use but many were in use during the Second World War.
 The Government of Canada also publishes a list of military abbreviations used in service files, many of which are applicable to British records.

 Though not affiliated with The National Archives, the independent Researching the Lives and Records of WW2 Soldiers website also contains a very useful list of Second World War abbreviations and acronyms.